Crudo (novel): Critical reception

-Dwight Garner, in a review written for The New York Times referred to the novel as "less persuasive" than Laing's non-fiction work.
+Sally Rooney wrote in The Guardian "I don't think I'll ever forget the day I spent reading Crudo."
+She described it as "a beautiful, strange, intelligent novel."
+Dwight Garner, in a review written for The New York Times, referred to the novel as "less persuasive" than Laing's non-fiction work.
 Garner noted that Crudo is Laing's first novel, and that it seemed she was "[...] still feeling her way" into fiction.
 In her review for The New Yorker, Alexandra Schwartz praised the book as a "funny, fervent" novel.

 Dilara O'Neil, writing for The Nation, compared Crudo unfavorably to Ben Lerner's novel 10:04.

 Honors

 Laing won the James Tait Black Memorial Prize for the novel.
 A judge for the prize, Alex Lawrie, praised Crudo, saying it was "[...] a bold and reactive political novel that captures a raw slice of contemporary history with pace, charm, and wit".

 Rather than retain the £10,000 award for herself, she chose to split it with the authors shortlisted for the prize.
 Laing has said that choosing a single winner for an artistic prize can be "corrosive...part of a capitalist model that has no place in art".
 She also reiterated a claim made in the novel that "[...] competition has no place in art".
 The authors with whom Laing shared the prize were Will Eaves, Jessie Greengrass, and Nafissa Thompson-Spires.

-Crudo was featured as one of 2018's best novels in lists compiled by Esquire and Bustle.
+Crudo was featured as one of 2018's best novels in lists compiled by The New York Times and New Yorker.